MaksymDolgykh/dropwizard-micrometer/README.md

 ### dropwizad-micrometer-core
-This package provides a minimal setup, i.e. it instantiates `/prometheus` endpoint, adds system and JVM metrics utilizing micrometer instrumentation and optionally you can setup servlet filter to record HTTP requests latencies/statuses.
+This package provides a minimal setup, i.e. it instantiates `/prometheus` endpoint, adds system and JVM metrics utilizing micrometer instrumentation, and optionally you can set up servlet filter to record HTTP requests latencies/statuses.

 #### Add dependency into your `pom.xml`
 If you use `maven`, you can simply reference it in the `<dependenccies>` block as below.
-The latest version can be found on in the maven [repository][dropwizard-micrometer-core maven repo]
+The latest version can be found in [Releases](https://github.com/MaksymDolgykh/dropwizard-micrometer/releases) or in the maven [repository][dropwizard-micrometer-core maven repo]

 ```xml
     <dependencies>